Elliot Millington

-Elliot Millington (1954 - 17 July 2023) was a Vincentian football manager and footballer.
+Elliot "Morie" Millington (1954 — 17 July 2023) was a Vincentian football manager and player who played as a midfielder.

-Life and career
+Life

 Millington was born in 1954 in Saint Vincent and the Grenadines.
 He had five siblings.
 He was the brother of Saint Vincent and the Grenadines international Oswald Millington.
 He attended Sion Hill Government School in Saint Vincent and the Grenadines.
 After that, he attended Emmanuel High School in Saint Vincent and the Grenadines.
 He worked as a plumber.
-He mainly operated as a midfielder.
-He was known for his passing ability.